mckayc/task-donegeon/src/content/HelpGuide.md

 2. Open the **"Shared / Kiosk Mode"** section.
 3. Toggle **"Enable Shared Mode"** on.
 4. Select which users should appear on the shared login screen.
+5. Optionally, enable **"Allow quest completion from shared view"** to let users complete their tasks without a full login.

 **How it Works:**
-- When enabled, logging out or clicking the **"Exit"** button in the header will take you to a special Kiosk screen showing avatars for all selected users.
+- When enabled, logging out or clicking the **"Exit"** button in the header will take you to a special Kiosk screen.
+This screen shows a calendar view of today's available {tasks} for each selected user.
-- Tapping an avatar allows that user to log in quickly with their PIN or password.
+- The header displays the avatars and **usernames** of the users in Kiosk mode for quick identification.
+Tapping an avatar allows that user to log in.

-**Auto-Exit Feature:**
-To prevent a user's session from being left open on a shared device, you can enable auto-exit.
-- In the Kiosk Mode settings, toggle on **"Auto-exit user session after inactivity"**.
-- Set the desired timeout duration in minutes (e.g., 2 minutes).
-- When a user is logged in, any activity on the page (mouse movement, clicks, typing, scrolling) will reset the inactivity timer.
+- A **"Switch"** icon is also present in the header, allowing any user (even one not configured for Kiosk mode) to access the full user-switching screen.

+**Completing {tasks} in Kiosk Mode:**
+- If enabled in settings, users can click on a {task} in the Kiosk calendar view.
+- This opens a detail dialog where they can mark the {task} as complete.
-- If the user is inactive for the entire duration of the timer, they will be automatically logged out and returned to the Kiosk Mode user selection screen.
+- If PINs are required for users in the security settings, the user will be prompted to enter their PIN to confirm the completion.
+Otherwise, the {task} is completed immediately.

 ---